MozillaIndia/beacon/README.md

 beacon
 ======

-Drupal theme for the Mozilla India website
+Drupal theme for the Mozilla India website.